Homesickness is a common feeling for students, but there are strategies and support available to manage it and adjust to your new environment

-What are the symptoms?
+What are the symptoms of homesickness?

-- a disturbed sleeping pattern;
+- a disturbed sleeping pattern

-- feeling angry, nauseous, nervous or sad;
+- feeling angry, nauseous, or nervous

-- feeling isolated, lonely or withdrawn;
+- feeling isolated, lonely, or withdrawn

-- feeling overwhelmed, insecure, anxious or panicky;
+- feeling overwhelmed, insecure, anxious, or panicky

-- feelings of low self-esteem or self-worth;
+- feelings of low self-esteem or self-worth

-- lack of appetite or concentration.
+- a lack of appetite or concentration.